guanqun-yang/wordpress/_posts/2023-11-13-talk-notes-hyungwon-chung.md

 The lecture is based on the InstructGPT paper, which provides the **foundational** idea and **popularize** RLHF.
 There are many variants and extensions of this papers; they are easy to understand if we understand this foundational paper.

 The goal of RLHF is encoding human preferences and (more generally) values.
-RLHF opens up a new **paradigm** of learning the objective function; the inductive bias from rule-based system to RLHF is gradually removed for more general use cases.
+RLHF opens up a new **paradigm** of learning the objective function; the inductive bias from rule-based system to RLHF is gradually removed for more general use cases (the blue block refers to the learnable block within a system).

 <img src="https://raw.githubusercontent.com/guanqun-yang/remote-images/master/2023/11/upgit_20231115_1700109665.png" alt="image-20231115234105819" style="zoom:50%;" />